szelongq/tp/docs/DeveloperGuide.md

 * **Alternative 3 : All fields are compulsory**
     * Pros: Ensures data imported have all the required fields to utilise all the functionality of the program.
-    * Cons: Files cannot be imported if any entry has any of the compulsory fields missing, and many companies may not have the necessary data for certain fields.
+    * Cons: Files cannot be imported if any entry has any fields missing.

 ### \[Proposed\] Undo/redo feature